NathanOtano/TableFlowy/README.md

     - Global filter box: Filters across all columns at once.
 6. Collapse Table button: Toggle the table’s visibility on/off.
 7. Close Table button: Removes the table entirely, restoring the page to normal.
-8. Scroll Back to Top: Once everything is loaded, the script scrolls you back to the top so you can see the new table immediately.

 # Installation